 - Do you want to have penetrative sex with your erectile tissue (penis)?

 Also consider and discuss reproductive health with your provider should you plan to have children in the future.
-Visit the Sexual Health and Reproductive Health page for more information on this topic.
+Find more information on Sexual Health and Reproductive Health.

 For information about the steps to get started, visit How to get surgery.